-- 3. Have a cumulative average of C (74% or lower) in 8th grade courses - 4.
-Have 8th grade teacher recommendation - D. ADVANCED PLACEMENT (AP) Some advanced placement classes will be offered to Juniors, Seniors and selected Sophomores.
+Advanced Placement courses offered at LCHS: Some advanced placement classes will be offered to Juniors, Seniors and selected Sophomores.
 Any student who wishes to take courses at the Advanced Placement (AP) level must have the approval of the instructor for each AP course requested.